nawazali333/Google-Forms-Backend/README.md

 2. The backend will be an Express App made with TypeScript and using a JSON file as a database to store submissions.

-3. WThe backend should have the following endpoints -
+3. The backend should have the following endpoints -

         1. /ping - A GET request that always returns True
         2. /submit - A POST request with parameters "name", "email", "phone", "github_link" and "stopwatch_time"